bowmanjd/pstalk/slides/slides.md

 ps.bowmanjd.com

 <!--
 It is an honor to be here.
 I am Jonathan Bowman.
 I am a hobbyist developer.
 I have also been a teacher, preacher, web developer, IT director, CRM consultant, and now I write SQL all day at Cargas.
 Cargas is the most humane and thoughtful place I have ever worked with technology, and I am proud to be there.
-I am also proud of my engagement with Neovim, Linux, Python, bash, Rust, even trying to learn a little Go these days (the language, not the game).
+I get excited about Vim, Linux, Python, bash, Rust, even trying to learn a little Go these days (the language, not the game).
 And today I am sharing with you about Powershell, which I am ambivalent about.
 But I have grown to a place where I have to say: I like Powershell.
 I recommend Powershell for a variety of use cases.
 And I genuinely enjoy working with the syntax.
 -->

 ---